Ashes of everything now.

 From everything now.

-Welcome to this memorial hall for Dan, Daan, Daniel Harmsen.
-Thoughts, stories, feelings, pictures, and music for those left behind.
+Welcome to the memorial hall for Dan, Daan, Daniel Harmsen.
+Too fast, too bright, too soon.
+Thoughts, stories, pictures, and music for those left behind.
 Add yours to keep filling this testament hall with life.

-Upload pictures here.
-If it doesn't work send them to email@example.com and I will do it for you.
+Do you have a picture to add?
+Upload it here.
+If it doesn't work send it to firstname.lastname@example.org and I will do it for you.

 Dan, Shocked and sad to hear that you are no longer here.
 I met you in Springbank and always enjoyed crossing paths at the university Den and MacEwan ballroom.
 It’s been a while but whenever our paths have crossed (mostly at the Ship) you’ve always had a warm smile and a happy greeting.
 You are a true edgewalker that has positively impacted people from all walks of life.